Mathématique: Chapter 78

 “What does it feel like now?”
 Eli got to his feet and crossed to Rush’s side.
 “You’re kinda pale and sweaty.
 This is reminding me of that night we tried to take your technoswag off.”

-Rush tried to force some nonchalance into his tone.
+Rush forced nonchalance into his tone.
 “It’s nowhere near that bad.”

 Across the room, Sheppard spoke into his radio, and the gate at the far end of the chamber began to spin.